Fundamental British Values.

 - We discuss differences and similarities of faiths during assemblies, collective worship, PSHE and Theme lessons

 All staff, upon interview are expected to detail their understanding of fundamental British Values.
-Consistent commitment to/application of is also formally addressed during appraisal, the code of conduct, the school’s Core Values as well as informal observations in school.
+We are consistently committed to formally addressing the code of conduct, the school’s Core Values as well as informal observations in school during appraisals.

 Democracy in Action at Bothal Primary